University of California, Riverside School of Medicine Strategic Plan

 Letter from Dean Deborah Deas

-I am excited to build on these accomplishments, and look forward to working closely with you to execute the initiatives outlined in this plan.
+We will continue to build on these accomplishments, and look forward to working closely with all of you as we continue to successfully execute the initiatives outlined in this plan.

 Deborah Deas, M.D., M.P.H.